mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

-##### Using DC Optimal Power Flow
-Performing repeated executions of the DC optimal power flow problem, and opting to reuse the existing `DCOptimalPowerFlow` type without generating a new instance offers the benefit of a "warm start".
-In such a situation, the initial primal values for the subsequent solving step align with the solution achieved in the prior step.
-Additional information can be found in the section dedicated to [Reusing Optimal Power Flow Model](@ref DCReusingOptimalPowerFlowModelManual).

----

 ## [Optimal Power Flow Solution](@id DCOptimalPowerFlowSolutionManual)
 To establish the DC optimal power flow problem, you can utilize the [`dcOptimalPowerFlow`](@ref dcOptimalPowerFlow) function.
 After setting up the problem, you can use the [`solve!`](@ref solve!(::PowerSystem, ::DCOptimalPowerFlow)) function to compute the optimal values for the active power outputs of the generators and the bus voltage angles.
 Also, to turn off the solver output within the REPL, we use the [`set_silent`](https://jump.dev/JuMP.jl/stable/api/JuMP/#JuMP.set_silent) function before calling [`solve!`](@ref solve!(::PowerSystem, ::DCOptimalPowerFlow)) function.
 Here is an example:
 ```@example DCOptimalPowerFlow